simonbreton/Capstone-project/README.md

 ### Airflow

 Airflow was the best option to move such big amount of data.
-Some core concept helped us to make our choice:
+Some core concept helped me to better approache this project:

-Load data incrementally: As the NYC Yellow taxi cab entire data set is pretty big and spread out over 10 years of data I need a way to break it down into small chunk and load data incrementally.
+**Load data incrementally**: As the NYC Yellow taxi cab entire data set is pretty big and spread out over 10 years of data I need a way to break it down into small chunk and load data incrementally.

-Process historic data: Airflow is specifficaly designed historical data by giving the possibility of back-filling data way back to the start date.
+**Process historic data**: Airflow is specificaly designed to process historical data by giving the possibility of back-filling data way back to the start date.

-Partition ingested data: Building the pipeline with Airflow was easy to partitioned data by date allowing us to more easily audit ETL process and optimise query performances.
+**Partition ingested data**: Building the pipeline with Airflow was easy to partitioned data by date allowing me to more easily audit ETL process and optimise query performances.

-Enforce deterministic properties: A function is said to be deterministic if for a given input, the output produced is always exactly the same.
-Examples of cases where behavior of a function can be non-deterministic:

-Execute conditionally: As data schema was complexe to handle (different for one year of data to another year) BranchPythonOperator allowed us to run different query with multiple path based on different data schema.
+**Execute conditionally**: As data schema was complexe to handle (different for one year of data to another year) BranchPythonOperator allowed me to run different query with multiple path based on different data schema.

-Rest data between tasks: This concept allowed us to build a reliable and tracable data piple.
+**Rest data between tasks**: This concept allowed me to build a reliable and tracable data pipeline.
 Data are stored at each step of their transformation.
 If anything is wrong, issues can be traced back throught log and table inspection.

 ### GCP

 I've experienced multiple cloud platform environement (Google, Amazon, Microsoft).
-For this project they all seems to be identical.
 I chose to work with the environement with which I had most familiarity.

 ## Data model
 ---

 ### Description

-The database schema used in this project is the Star Schema.
-One table (fact table) contains all the measures of each events.
-1 dimension tables contain dimension of measures in the Fact table.
-Each dimension table is linked to the fact table with their surrogate_keys.
+The database schema used in this project is a simple Star Schema with one fact table and a dimenson table.
+Each row is each table is linked with a surrogate key generated in the staging environement.
+The fact and the dimension table are feed from the staging table.
+The dimension table also contains data from the additiona data source.

-Step 3: Define the Data Model

-Map out the conceptual data model and explain why you chose that model List the steps necessary to pipeline the data into the chosen data model

 ### Advantage of Star Schema